Frequently Asked Questions

 How many players are on each team?

-Depending on many factors, a typical team will have between eight and ten players.
+Depending on many factors, a typical team will have between nine and eleven players.

 Is playing time guaranteed at the tournaments?